NOAA-OWP/LGAR-C/INSTALL.md

-# Build and running instructions
+# Build and Run Instructions

 Detailed instructions on how to build and run LASAM in two modes (standalone and nextgen framework).
 Building LASAM requires [GCC](https://gcc.gnu.org) and [CMAKE](https://cmake.org/) on your machine.